-The District has a Code of Conduct/Ethics policy.
+The District has a Code of Conduct policy and Code of Ethics policy.
+The District has adopted a whistleblower policy also.
 These and other policies are provided to all employees in their employee handbook and are reviewed with staff during annual staff training in the fall.
-The District is in the process of continuously reviewing and updating their policy manual.
+The District is continuously reviewing and updating their policy manual.